-Unincorporated consortia, which may include domestic and foreign entities, must designate one member of the consortium to serve as the Prime Recipient/consortium representative.
+Unincorporated Consortia, which may include domestic and foreign entities, must designate one member of the consortium to serve as the Prime Recipient/consortium representative.
 The Prime Recipient/consortium representative must be incorporated (or otherwise formed) under the laws of a State or territory of the United States.
 The eligibility of the consortium will be determined by the eligibility of the Prime Recipient/consortium representative under Section III.A of the FOA.

 Upon request, unincorporated consortia must provide the EERE Contracting Officer with a collaboration agreement, commonly referred to as the articles of collaboration, which sets out the rights and responsibilities of each consortium member.
-This agreement binds the individual consortium members together and should, at a minimum, discuss:
+This agreement binds the individual consortium members together and should discuss, among other things, the consortium's: